Pascalduc/UFOs/README.md

 •	Next, in the JavaScript app, we created an empty variable `var filters = {};` to hold the changed element in the placeholders.

-•	We then inserted an event listener using `d3` to check for changes in the input placeholder just before the `buildTable(tableData);` function. o	`d3.selectAll("input").on("change", updateFilters);`
+•	We then inserted an event listener using `d3` to check for changes in the input placeholder just before the `buildTable(tableData);` function.
+    ```d3.selectAll("input").on("change", updateFilters);```

-•	We modified the `updateFilters()` function, by first creating a variable for the changed element using `d3.select(this)`, then saving the value of those element into a new variable.
+•	We modified the `updateFilters()` function, by first creating a variable for the changed element using `d3.select(this)`, then saving the values of those elements into a new variable.
 We also saved the id of the modified filters to a variable and used an if-else statement to use or not each filters.

 ![updateFilters](Resources/updateFilters.png)